The Modern Middle East

 - Sectarianism, Gender, and Health

 Classroom instruction will include both lectures and seminar discussions.
 Lectures will provide instruction on weekly topics with opportunities for student inquiry and discussion.
 Seminars will encourage active class participation in the analysis of assigned primary and secondary readings.
 Classroom instruction may also include student presentations on specific readings and/or topics, and other types of student-led activities.
-Classroom instruction may also include tutorials and workshops on transferrable skills, including research methods, academic citation practice, and presentation skills
+Classroom instruction may also include tutorials and workshops on transferrable skills, including research methods, academic citation practice, and presentation skills.
+Course instruction may be delivered in-person, online, or in a hybrid format.

-Assessment will be in accordance with the Douglas College student evaluation policy.
+Assessment will be in accordance with the Douglas College Evaluation Policy.
 Students may conduct research with human participants as part of their coursework in this class.
 Instructors for the course are responsible for ensuring that student research projects comply with College policies on ethical conduct for research involving humans.

 There will be at least three separate assessments, which may include a combination of midterm and final exams; research essays; primary document analysis assignments and essays; quizzes; map tests; in-class and online written assignments; seminar presentations; student assignment portfolios; group projects; creative projects; class participation.